thycotic/dsv-docs/product/cli-ref/role.md

 #### Delete

-The *delete* command will remove roles.
+The *delete* command will remove Roles.

-Provide a role name and delete the role:
+Provide a Role name and delete the Role:

 ```bash
 thy role delete --name test-role
 ```

-When you delete a role, it will no longer be usable.
-However, with the soft delete capacity of DSV, you have 72 hours to use the *restore* command to in effect undelete the role.
-After 72 hours, the role will no longer be retrievable.
+When you delete a Role, it will no longer be usable.
+However, with the soft delete capacity of DSV, you have 72 hours to use the *restore* command to in effect undelete the Role.
+After 72 hours, the Role will no longer be retrievable.

 Should you want to perform a hard delete, precluding any restore operation, you can use the *delete* command’s *--force* flag.